Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

 The order establishing spousal maintenance must also state whether the award is modifiable or non-modifiable.
 If the award is modifiable, the court may modify the award only upon a showing that the circumstances have changed so considerably as to make the terms unreasonable.
 In Illinois, however, there is a formula used to calculate maintenance in certain cases where income is below a certain level.

-Distribution of Property in Missouri, Illinois, Kansas and Oklahoma
+Distribution of Property in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Most states call for an equitable distribution of assets.
 This means that the court will divide the marital property between the parties as it deems equitable and fair, after setting aside each party’s separate property.
 This essentially means that you get to keep what belongs to you (property you owned prior to the marriage) and all shared property (property you owned during the marriage) will be divided equally between you and your ex-spouse.
 The court will consider the following factors in dividing the property between the parties:

 - The economic circumstances of the parties at the time of the division of property

 - The contribution of each spouse to the marital estate

 - The value of the non-marital property set apart to each spouse